What is an Extractive CEMS Umbilical?

 Length

-There is a designated stack end and a CEMS cabinet end.
-These ends wile marked and must be installed in the correct orientation.
+The umbilical has a designated stack end and CEMS cabinet end.
+It’s important to install it in the correct direction.

 Potential Issues